Once for All

 Many of us are more concerned about looking good in front of people than we are about God’s glory.

-I have never experienced a person being angry with me for praying for their healing, even when healing did not appear to take place.
+I have never experienced a person becoming angry with me for praying for their healing, even when healing did not appear to take place.
 Almost always they show gratitude that someone cared enough to pray for them.
-I have also witnessed amazing healings occur when I publicly prayed for someone to be healed.
-If we care too much about our reputation, we will not be effective for God.
-Ironically, those who risk losing their reputations for God’s glory may gain respect in the process.
-As Jesus said,
+I have also witnessed amazing healings occur when I publicly prayed for people.

 If you cling to your life, you will lose it; but if you give up your life for me, you will find it.
 Matthew 10:39 (NLT)

-God honors faith.
-He will back up the confidence we have in him.
 Once we are sure it is God’s will to heal people, nothing should hold us back from aggressively praying for people.

 Follow the Leading of the Holy Spirit